 Flights from Australia and New Zealand

-Flying to Croatia from Australia and New Zealand with major airlines usually involves two stops en route and can work out quite expensive – fares hover around the Aus$2800 mark from Australia, NZ$3400 from New Zealand.
+Flying to Croatia from Australia and New Zealand with major airlines often involves two stops en route and can work out quite expensive – fares hover around the Aus$2750 mark from Australia, NZ$3450 from New Zealand.
 It probably makes far more sense to aim for a big European city such as London or Frankurt and then travel on to Croatia on a local budget airline.
-This can work out quite cheaply if booked well in advance over the internet.
+This can work out quite cheaply if booked well in advance.
+Another option is to fly to Doha or Dubai and pick up one of the regular flights to Zagreb operated by Qatar Airways and flydubai.

 A small number of package-tour operators offer holidays in Croatia from Australia and New Zealand, including accommodation, cruises along the Dalmatian coast, sightseeing packages and rail passes.